code-chandan/uchihaboard/journal.md

 ## 11 July 2025 - 10:45 pm to 1 am

 I got underway tonight by finally acting on the idea.
 My previous keyboard was barely working half of the keys were squishy, and it just wasn't fun to work with anymore.
-At about 10:50 PM, I launched KiCad and gazed at the empty board for a few minutes, leaving it there.
+At about 10:50 PM, I launched easy eda pro  and gazed at the empty board for a few minutes, leaving it there.

 By 11:00 PM I started roughing out the layout.
 I did not want to use an ortholinear design this time around; I already had.
 I felt in the mood for something more old-fashioned, something that was easier to type on.
 I tried various key spacing and staggering of rows.